Introduction

 |---|---|---|

-For AI agents, prefer the CLI for routine operations.
-It's more expressive, enables scripting, and uses fewer tokens than MCP tool calls.
+For routine operations, prefer the CLI.
+It's expressive, scriptable, and lighter-weight than MCP tool calls.

 Next Steps